sadia-sigma-lab/Code-Snippet-Generator/README.md

-# Code-Snippet-Generator
-Code Snippet Generator using Flask
+# Code-Snippet-Generator using Flask

-To Start
+## To Start :

 run : python app.py